Safety rules for driving a jet ski

 Q: What safety equipment should I wear before going out on the water?

 A: It is essential to always wear a suitable and well-maintained life jacket.
 A helmet, gloves, and a wetsuit are also recommended for protection in the event of a fall.
-It is also helpful to carry an emergency kit, including lifebuoys, flares, and a radio.
+It is also useful to carry an emergency kit, including lifebuoys, flares, and a radio.

 Q: Are there speed limits in the navigation zones?

 A: Yes, boating zones typically have speed limits to ensure everyone's safety.
-It's vital to check the specific regulations for your area, as they may vary.
+It's vital to check the specific regulations in your area, as they may vary.
 In general, you should navigate at a safe speed that allows you to react to any unexpected events.

 Q: Do you need a license to drive a jet ski?

-A: In Spain, riding high-powered jet skis generally requires a sailing license or a certificate certifying the rider's abilities.
+A: ⁢ In Spain, riding high-powered jet skis generally requires a sailing license or certificate certifying the rider's abilities.
 Therefore, it's important to check the current legislation in your autonomous community and make sure you have the appropriate documentation.

 Q: What precautions should I take regarding visibility?